asreview/asreview/docs/source/intro/datasets.rst

 **Included** A binary variable indicating the existing labeling decisions with ``0`` = irrelevant/excluded, and ``1`` = relevant/included.
 Different column
 names are allowed, see the table.
-The use is twofold:
+It can be used for:

 - **Screening**: In ASReview LAB, if labels are available for a part of the dataset (see :doc:`partly labeled data <../features/pre_screening>`), the labels will be automatically detected and used for prior knowledge.
 The first iteration of the model will then be based on these decisions and used to predict relevance scores for the unlabeled part of the data.
+- **Exploration**: You can explore a completely labeled dataset in the Exploration Mode.
+The relevant/irrelevant label in the dataset will be displayed on each record.
+  This option is useful for training purposes, presentations, and workshops.
 - **Simulation**: In the :doc:`ASReview command line interface for simulations<../API/cli/>`, the column containing the labels is used to simulate a systematic review run.
   Only records containing labels are used for the simulation, unlabeled records are ignored.